 Our main results are reported in Table 3.
-In model 1, we estimate our baseline model, whereas models 2 and 3 add White Population Share and model 3 also includes Service Layoffs.39 The coefficient of the interaction between layoffs and white respondents is always negative and significant.
+In Model 1, we estimate our baseline model, whereas Models 2 and 3 add White Population Share and Model 3 also includes Service Layoffs.
+The coefficient of the interaction between layoffs and white respondents is always negative and significant.
 This indicates that whites were less likely than non-whites to vote for Clinton in counties that had experienced more manufacturing layoffs.

-In model 4, we examine the effect of manufacturing job losses on voter turnout.
+In Model 4 we examine the impact of manufacturing job losses on voter turnout.
 This outcome scores one if the respondent voted in the 2016 presidential election.
 The coefficient of the interaction between White and Manufacturing Layoffs is positive and significant.
 This result indicates that manufacturing layoffs depressed the turnout of voters of color relative to white voters.